Spidey and His Amazing Friends: Ratings

 In the last quarter of 2024, Marvel's Spidey and His Amazing Friends was the second most-watched streaming series among children aged 2–5, according to Nielsen Media Research.
 It also ranked No. 2 among boys in the same age group, surpassing other major preschool series like Paw Patrol and Cocomelon.
 It has garnered over 2 billion views across Disney Jr. and Marvel HQ's YouTube channels, and has accumulated over 1 billion hours watched across linear TV and streaming on Disney+ in the United States.
+In December 2025, Disney announced that Marvel's Spidey and His Amazing Friends was among the television series to surpass one billion hours streamed on Disney+ in 2025.
+Nielsen Media Research reported that the series generated 73.7 billion minutes of watch time during the period from January 1, 2023, to July 4, 2026.

 Accolades

 The series was nominated for Best Editing in an Animated Pre-School Series at the 2023 Canadian Cinema Editors Awards.
 It was also nominated for Outstanding Animated Series at the 55th NAACP Image Awards.